This article has been slightly expanded and edited from the original published in May 2012

-In furtherance of that purpose God organized the nation of Israel, which ultimately produced the promised messianic seed.
+In furtherance of that purpose, God organized the nation of Israel, which ultimately produced the promised messianic seed.
 The tribe of Judah was specifically selected for that privilege.

-With the appearance of Jesus, “the lion of the tribe of Judah,” the first aspect of the edenic prophecy was fulfilled when Satan maneuvered to have Jesus executed.
+With the appearance of Jesus, “the lion of the tribe of Judah,” the first aspect of the Edenic prophecy was fulfilled when Satan maneuvered to have Jesus executed.
 Jesus’ trust in God was tested to the limit when he submitted himself to the torturous death the original serpent inflicted upon him.
 But his trust was not misplaced.
 As promised, God resurrected Jesus from the grave.
 Hence, the wound the serpent had inflicted upon Jesus proved to be temporary – as if a mere bruise upon his heel.

-But it is also God’s will that the seed of the woman be composed of many others besides Christ – ultimately, 144,000 others, to be exact.
+But it is also God’s will that the offspring of the woman be composed of many others besides Christ – ultimately, 144,000 others, to be exact.
 These are to share with Christ – ruling the world with him in a heavenly, city-like kingdom.
 But these must also be tested as to whether or not they will trust Jehovah the same as their Lord.

-In the first century Christians were put to the test in numerous ways.
+In the first century, Christians were put to the test in numerous ways.
 Perhaps the biggest test of faith for the Jewish Christians was that they would eventually be required to part ways with the Jewish religious system, even physically leaving the holy city of Jerusalem in obedience to Jesus’ command.

 Paul’s letter to the Hebrews explained that the Jewish system of worship had accomplished its purpose in producing the Messiah and had consequently become obsolete and was due to be phased out of existence.
 In reference to the city of Jerusalem, which was not only the center of worship for all Jews, but it was also the unofficial headquarters for the apostles too, Paul reminded his spiritual brothers: “We do not have here a city that continues.”